CPP-F1TENTH-SDP/Labs/README.md

 ## Non-NVIDIA Node Launch
 1. Download `<node>`.zip and unzip the folder.
 2. Launch the simulation. ([Non-NVIDIA Launch](https://github.com/CPP-F1TENTH-SDP/Labs/tree/main?tab=readme-ov-file#non-nvidia-launch))
-3. In Docker Desktop, go to sim 1 container and click on the vertical ellipsis, then "View Files".
+3. In Docker Desktop, go to `sim-1` container and click on the vertical ellipsis, then "View Files".
 4. Under "Files", find the folder `sim_ws`.
 5. In `sim_ws`, there is a folder named `src`.
 Drag & drop the unzipped <node> folder into the `src` folder.